Protected and Priority Species Status |

 It's not exactly joined up politics when one part of the council ignores what another part of the council is saying.

-the revised Biodiversity Action Plan run until 13th July:
+Consultations on the proposed "employment" sites and the revised Biodiversity Action Plan run until 13th July:

 Link to Draft Local Plan amendments consultation